kuyg0002/assignment_1/README.md

 ![A screenshot of a computer Description automatically generated](./Screenshots/1c32.png)

-* Configure SSO with Gmail: Implement OAuth 2.0 in application to use Gmail for authentication.
+* Configure SSO with Gmail: Implement OAuth 2.0 in the application to use Gmail for authentication.
 Registered the application in Google Cloud Platform to get the necessary credentials (Client ID and Client Secret) and configure the redirect URIs.

-* Creating api registration (credential) from google cloud platform:
+* Creating API registration (credential) from the Google Cloud platform:

 ![A screenshot of a computer Description automatically generated](./Screenshots/1d1.png)

-* Use google credentials on the Python app:
+* Use Google credentials on the Python app:

 ![A screenshot of a computer Description automatically generated](./Screenshots/1d2.png)